ivanseidel/ArduinoThread/README.md

 * There is a `StaticThreadController` which is better to use when you know exact number of threads to run.
-You cannot add or remove threads in runtime, but `StaticThreadController` doesn't have any memory overhead to keep all the treads together, also the code may be slighly more optimized because all the threads always exist and no need to do any runtime checks.
+You cannot add or remove threads in runtime, but `StaticThreadController` doesn't have additional memory overhead to keep all the treads together, doesn't have any limitations how many threads to store (except of available memory) and also the code may be slighly more optimized because all the threads always exist and no need to do any runtime checks.

 * Check the full example `CustomTimedThread` for a cool application of Threads that runs